-367. At first he protested that it was a violation of the Policy to include in BLinC's constitution the statement "We believe God's intention for a sexual relationship is to be between a husband and a wife in a lifelong covenant of marriage," but ultimately conceded that the University would violate federal and state law if it tried to suppress that speech.
+366. But he ultimately admitted that none of these additions made to BLinC's constitution the statement "We believe God's intention for a sexual relationship is to be between a husband and a wife in a lifelong covenant of marriage," but ultimately conceded that the University would violate federal and state law if it tried to suppress that speech.
 App.
 0278-79 [Nelson Dep.
-90:4-95:12].

-368. Similarly, he ultimately agreed there was nothing wrong with BLinC stating in its constitution its belief that sexual activity outside of marriage between a man and a woman is sinful and its belief that "every person should embrace, not reject, their God-given sex."
+90:4- constitution its belief that sexual activity outside of marriage between a man and a woman is sinful and its belief that "every person should embrace, not reject, their God-given sex."
 App.
-0279-81 [Nelson Dep.
-96:6-99:21, 100:23-101:23].
+0279-81